selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_3 copy.markdown

 - Morning went as usual, work & meetings.
 - Today I got done with my driving classes which is nice
 - In the evening I created some visualizations for my diffusion model blog

+Day 4 ->
+- copy paste above morning routine
+- In the evening I added more content for the diffusion blog
+- I woke up at 4 to start writing a guide on ml maths.
+That was nice.
 - -->